William Sulzer: Personal

 William Sulzer was born in Elizabeth, New Jersey on March 18, 1863, the son of Lydia (Jelleme), who was Frisian, and Thomas Sulzer, a German immigrant.
 He was the second of eight children, and his siblings included Charles August Sulzer, who pursued a successful political career in Alaska.
 He was reared on his family farm and attended the public schools of Elizabeth.
 At age 12 he left home and sailed as a cabin boy aboard a brig, the William H. Thompson.
 He returned to the family home a year later and became a clerk in a grocery store.

 Sulzer took night classes at Cooper Union before attending lectures at Columbia Law School and studying law with the New York City firm of Parish & Pendleton.
 He was admitted to the bar in 1884, and commenced practice in New York City.
 Even before beginning his law practice, he was a member of the Tammany Hall political machine serving as a popular stump speaker.

-He married Clara Rodelheim in 1908.
+He married Clara Roedelheim, a nurse, of Philadelphia in January 1908.